-Ransomware is a malicious virus designed to block access to your computer system.
-The most recent variant, Cryptolocker, generated $325 million for the hackers within 100 days of launch, according to Cyber Threat Alliance.
-Some experts have projected that a billion dollars will be paid in 2016 due to ransomware infections.
+In 2016 we reported that Cryptolocker, the most prolific ransomware variant at the time, generated $325 million for the cybercriminals within 100 days of launch, and experts projected that a billion dollars will be paid in 2016 due to ransomware infections.

 4. Social engineering and spear phishing emails are designed to by-pass your anti-virus, anti-malware, and firewall.
-Long gone are the days when you’d receive a message from a Nigerian Prince, now cyber criminals spend time getting to know you, your employees, and vendors then send cleverly disguised emails.
-According to a study published this year by PhishMe.com, 93% of all emails are phishing emails.
+In 2021, 85% percent of breaches involved a human element (citation).
+Long gone are the days when an employee would receive a message from a Nigerian Prince.
+Now cyber criminals spend time getting to know you, your employees, and your vendors then send cleverly disguised emails.

 According to the CFO.com article “How to Mitigate the Threat of Ransomware,” you should control risk by incorporating some of the following practices:

 Want to learn more?
 We can help train your employees to spot cyber threats and protect your company.
 Call us today.